lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Unified Approach and Recommendations

-For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
-In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
-Thus, the EDHOC-PSK authentication method does not include any extra messages.
-Other implementations may continue using OSCORE in place of EDHOC message_4, with a required change in the protocol's language to:
-      The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with an exported application key, such as an OSCORE message.

-This change ensures that key materials are only stored once their integrity and authenticity are confirmed, thereby enhancing privacy by preventing early storage of potentially compromised keys.

-Lastly, whether the Initiator or Responder authenticates first is not relevant when using symmetric keys.
-This consideration was important for the privacy properties when using asymmetric authentication but is not significant in the context of symmetric key usage.
+For use cases where application data is transmitted, it can be sent together with message_3, maintaining efficiency.
+In applications such as EAP-EDHOC, where no application data is exchanged, message_4 is mandatory.
+In such cases, EDHOC-PSK does not increase the total number of messages.
+Other implementations may replace message_4 with an OSCORE-protected message.
+In this case, the following requirement applies: The Initiator SHALL NOT persistently store PRK_out or derived application keys until verifying message_4 or a message protected with an exported application key (e.g., an OSCORE message).
+This ensures that key material is stored only after its authenticity is confirmed, thereby strengthening privacy by preventing premature storage of potentially compromised keys.
+Finally, the order of authentication (i.e., whether the Initiator or the Responder authenticates first) is not relevant in EDHOC-PSK.
+While this ordering affects privacy properties in the asymmetric methods of {{RFC9528}}, it has no significant impact in EDHOC-PSK.

 # IANA Considerations